yoshisuga/gzdoom/src/ios/ios-help.md

 - Game controllers may not be detected on launch if they are already connected and may need a disconnect/reconnect while running GZDoom.

+- Selecting menu options using the virtual game controller is very difficult due to a lack of a directional pad; Use the virtual keyboard instead or a physical gamepad using the directional pad.